Drug-Resistant TB Treatment Success Rate (TSR)

 Reporting Frequency

-This indicator is reported by national TB program (NTP) official records.
+This indicator is reported by National TB Program (NTP) official records.
 Quarterly report on TB treatment outcomes in the basic management unit and Combined annual outcomes report for basic TB and for MDR-TB/RR-TB.

 This standard World Health Organization (WHO) indicator can also be calculated using the WHO database.
 The variable for the numerator is mdr_succ plus xdr_succ and the denominator is mdr_coh plus xdr_coh.

-DR-TB treatment success measures a TB program’s ability to enroll DR-TB patients on appropriate treatment and retain patients throughout the entire course of DR-TB treatment.
+DR-TB treatment success measures a TB program’s ability to initiate people with DR-TB on appropriate treatment and support patients throughout the entire course of DR-TB treatment.
 This final outcome is the most important measure of the effectiveness of the DR-TB program in terms of patient care.
 Therefore, it is also a performance indicator for the NTP as a whole.

-Although improving in some countries, the treatment success rate reported in 2019 for DR-TB globally remains low at 57% for MDR-TB/RR-TB.
+Although improving in some countries, the treatment success rate reported in 2021 for DR-TB globally remains low at 71% for MDR-TB/RR-TB.
+Access to costly drugs, poor treatment adherence, poor treatment management, adverse side effects, and comorbidities leading to death or loss to follow-up (LTFU) are all factors that contribute to low DR-TB treatment success.
 However, the wider use of more effective, shorter, and “all oral” DR-TB treatment regimens, as well as more patient-centered models of care, are expected to improve treatment success rates.
-USAID’s National Action Plan seeks to ensure that 90% of TB patients are treated and cured to prevent development of DR-TB.
+The USAID TB strategy (2023-30) targets for 90% of people with DR-TB to be successfully treated.
 Improvements in DR-TB treatment success can help to reduce the overall TB mortality rate.
-High treatment success coupled with high coverage of patients are both critical to having an impact on the DR-TB burden in a country.
+High treatment success coupled with high treatment coverage among those diagnosed with DR-TB are both critical to interrupting transmission of DR-TB and reducing morbidity and mortality due to DR-TB in a country.

 Indicator Visualizations